Revesby Abbey: History after dissolution

 After dissolution the former abbey passed through various hands.
 It was in the hands of Charles Brandon, 1st Duke of Suffolk, at the time of his death in 1545.
 From Brandon it passed to John Carsley and then to his son Francis Carsley.
 The former monastic estate was sold to William Cecil, 1st Baron Burghley, in 1575.
 It then passed through his family to his son: the 1st Earl of Exeter; and grandson: the 2nd Earl of Exeter.
 Through the marriage of the 2nd Earl's daughter, Lady Elizabeth Cecil, the estate passed to Thomas Howard, 1st Earl of Berkshire, and then to their third son, Henry Howard (a playwright).
 Following Henry's death, the estate passed to his nephew Craven Howard (d.1700; son of Henry's brother Thomas and father of Henry Howard, 11th Earl of Suffolk).

 Nothing of the abbey is visible today which was to the SW of the present house and the village of Revesby.
 Excavations undertaken in 1869 only located the abbey church and cloister.
 In 1870 the skeletons of several monks were found.
 Earthworks indicate the extent of the abbey precinct, and reveal the location of 3 rectangular fishponds.

 Country house

 The site of the former abbey was, like many others, developed into a country house.
-Craven Howard (d.1700) built a new residential house at the former abbey, although not on top of the former monastic remains.
+Craven Howard built a new residential house at the former abbey, although not on top of the former monastic remains.
 This new house and estate passed to Craven's son Henry Howard, 11th Earl of Suffolk.